 Now, let’s see how the GDPR extension communicates with the frontend users of your web store.

-After installing the GDPR module, customer account area gets a new section – Privacy Settings.
-Here users can download their personal details in a CSV file, anonymize their personal data, and send requests to delete their accounts, and opt in or opt out from previously submitted consent.
+After installing the GDPR module, the customer account area gets a new section – Privacy Settings.
+Here, users can download their personal details in a CSV file, anonymize their data, and send requests to delete their accounts, and opt in or opt out from previously submitted consent.

 Anonymization of personal data changes how it looks in the account information by substituting customer’s contact and address details with the random sequence of symbols.